 Yet for some reason, we feel hesitant to take the same approach to parenting.
 There’s a perception that mothers and fathers should just know what to do naturally—that everything will fall into place if we just love our children enough.
 The catch?
 It’s not always so intuitive which decisions are the right ones.

-When you buy a new fridge, car, TV – they all come with instruction manual.
-You have a baby, the most precious and important thing you will every have in your life, you are sent home to work it out.
+When you buy a new fridge, car, TV – they all come with an instruction manual.
+You have a baby, the most precious and important thing you will ever have in your life, and you are sent home to work it out.

 Parenting courses encourage nurturing behaviour and increase parents’ knowledge of child development and communication styles.
 Parenting education often results in more social connections among parents.
 Parents use these connections to exchange parenting advice, provide emotional support, and share resources.

 We have listed positive outcomes from attending parenting programmes and workshops:

 Most parents, no matter their background or socioeconomic standing, are somewhat frightened when they welcome their first child into the world.
 Learning to feed and care for an infant is one challenge you’ll face.
 Preparing your child to enter and thrive in school is another.